 I don't believe the fold itself is such a mistake once he gets to the river, but the entire hand up until the river was a mistake.
 If you're going to play scared poker, you're going to get bluffed out of pots.
 That's just the way it works.

 If he had bet the flop, or even check-raised the flop, he would have won the hand and he could have moved on.
 Instead he ends up putting 20% of his stack in, only to fold the best hand!

 Andersen must have had a read that Thorson would have been playing tight before the bubble, because normally firing three barrels on a stone-cold bluff is suicide - especially against a pre-flop raiser.

 The second barrel would have been especially difficult after he was called in two places.
 Andersen however did not give up and by sheer unrelenting aggression ended up winning the ~$130,000 pot.

 Check out continuing coverage from EPT San Remo courtesy of our intrepid reporters, Matthew Showell and Arthur Crowson, over in the Live Tournaments section.
-And check out the interview Matt did with Mads at the end of the day, where he explains some of his thinking in the hand.

 More Strategy Snapshots: